panoptesDev/Safecoin/docs/src/developing/on-chain-programs/developing-rust.md

 ## Project Dependencies

-At a minimum, Safecoin Rust programs must pull in the [safecoin-program](https://crates.io/crates/safecoin-program) crate.
+At a minimum, Panoptis Rust programs must pull in the [safecoin-program](https://crates.io/crates/safecoin-program) crate.

-Safecoin BPF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.
+Panoptis BPF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.

 For example: